BrowserBox/BrowserBox/docs/SETUP.md

 You need to have Chrome installed, and whatever dependencies your system needs for that.
 A good way to ensure you're starting from a good place is to install [puppeteer](https://github.com/puppeteer/puppeteer).

+*Also just a note: don't try installing it using the root user as some of the tools that we use such as pm2 do not work reliably with root.*

 **With containers**

 If you want to use Docker, the BB docker hub image is your best bet.